muratk5n/thirdwave/en/README.md

 ---

-Oh no.. what word do we use then instead of Finlandisation?
+Oh no.. what word will we use then instead of Finlandisation?

 "Finnish Prime Minister Sanna Marin said that Russia's invasion in Ukraine "will change" debate surrounding Finland's accession to NATO"